Find Out How to Get More Out of Your Auto Loan

 Disability Income Coverage helps you make payments if you become sick or disabled and are unable to work.
 This coverage cancels all or a portion of your payments during any period of total disability, keeping your savings intact and credit standing protected.

-First Service offers this special protection, and it is available whether you buy your car with us or choose to refinance an existing auto loan.
+First Service offers a number of special loan protection options, and they’re available whether you buy your car with us or choose to refinance an existing auto loan.
 In fact, if you are planning to refinance, we offer a number of protection plans to ensure that your new auto loan meets all of your needs.

 One Final Piece of Advice